timryanb/OpenAeroStruct/openaerostruct/docs/installation.rst

 	cd openaerostruct
 	pip install -e .

-This will automatically install the dependencies: numpy, scipy, matplotlib, and OpenMDAO.
+Both methods will automatically install the dependencies: numpy, scipy, matplotlib, and OpenMDAO.

 The latest version of OpenAeroStruct supports OpenMDAO version 3.2.0 to 3.16.0; 3.16.0 is recommended.
 If you wish to install a specific version of OpenMDAO, follow the instructions at https://github.com/OpenMDAO/OpenMDAO/.